 Senior teaching team and rich social worker training experience

-- The programme is designed and taught by a number of senior professors in the social sciences and service fields, including Honorary Professor Chan Wing Tai, JP, the Dean of Faculty of Social Sciences Professor Chan Yuk Chung, and the Head of the Department of Applied Social Sciences Professor Chui Yat Hung.
-With the rich experience in training up thousands of social workers for over 18 years, the teaching, learning and quality of the programme are guaranteed.
+- The programme is designed and taught by a number of senior professors in the social sciences and service fields, including the Acting Dean of Faculty of Social Sciences and the Head of the Department of Applied Social Sciences Professor Chui Yat Hung, Consultant of CTIHE Professor Chan Yuk Chung and the Program Leader of Department of Applied Social Sciences Associate Professor CHUN Ping Kit.
+With the rich experience in training up thousands of social workers for over 20 years, the teaching, learning and quality of the programme are guaranteed.

 Courses and graduates with professional recognition